Copy Worksheet data to/from the same or different workbook easily with 'Convert XLS'.

 CSV to Fixed Width Text (ASCII/ANSI/Unicode)

-Fixed Width Text File to XLS
+Convert Text to XLS

-Fixed Width Text File to XLSX
+Convert Text to XLSX

-Fixed Width Text File to CSV
+Text to CSV Conversion

 Copy Excel Worksheet Data with 'Convert XLS'